 Since last spring, we successfully implemented a variety of interventions and supports to better meet the needs of our homeless students and address the learning loss caused by the pandemic.
 Homeless students were given priority to receive on-campus support through Think Together.
 These students were also given priority to attend in-person instruction once we were allowed to bring our neediest students back to the classroom in small pods.
 Having our homeless students on campus ensured that they had the necessary learning tools and connectivity as well as ongoing assistance from their teachers and support staff.
-During these past months, it has been a priority for our Homeless and Foster Youth Liaison to identify our homeless students, create a plan that satisfies their unique needs, work with schools to schedule academic interventions that address possible deficiencies, and ensure correct class placement to guarantee their academic success.
-Our district has effectively provided and tracked intervention support for these students during regular school hours and beyond.
-Teachers, substitutes, and college tutors have also provided intervention to address learning gaps.
-In addition, homeless students also have access to on-demand tutoring 24/7 through the Paper tutoring platform.
+During these past months, it was a priority for our Homeless and Foster Youth Liaison to identify our homeless students, create a plan that satisfied their unique needs, work with schools to schedule academic interventions that address possible deficiencies, and ensure correct class placement to guarantee their academic success.
+Our district effectively provided and tracked intervention support for these students during regular school hours and beyond.
+Teachers, substitutes, and college tutors also provided intervention to address learning gaps.
+In addition, Homeless students also had access to on-demand tutoring 24/7 through the Paper tutoring platform.

-Although many homeless students have successfully benefited from the interventions in place, it is unquestionable that we found obstacles that made it difficult to fully implement these services for every child.
-It is important to understand that Homeless students have experienced greater challenges during distance learning than any other group.
-Parents have often reported to our Principals, teachers, and district liaison that without a stable place to stay, attendance (44.4% chronic absenteeism), completion of class work, participation in activities, and assessment completion have been a struggle for their students.
-Connectivity has also been a constant issue, depending on the current location of the family.
+Although many homeless students successfully benefited from the interventions in place, it is unquestionable that we found challenges that made it difficult to fully implement these services for every child.
+It is important to understand that homeless students experienced greater challenges during distance learning than any other group.
+Parents often reported to our Principals, teachers, and district liaison that without a stable place to stay, attendance (43.5% chronic absenteeism), completion of class work, participation in activities, and assessment completion was a struggle for their students.
+Connectivity also was a constant issue, depending on the current location of the family.

-To the extent possible, our school and district teams have done our best to address the learning loss of our students experiencing homelessness.
-As a result of the multiple and ongoing services provided, we have seen that our Homeless students are making steady academic growth. i-Ready diagnostic data, for example, shows that in the area of reading, the percentage of students performing at the intensive level decreased from 59% in the fall of 2020 to 48% in the winter of 2021.
-In turn, there was an increase in the percentage of of students approaching grade level, going from 18% on Diagnostic #1 to 26% on Diagnostic #2.
-The number of students at grade level also increased from 22% in the fall to 25% in the winter.
+To the extent possible, our school and district teams did our best to address the learning loss of our students experiencing homelessness.
+As a result of the multiple and ongoing services provided, we noticed that our Homeless students made steady academic growth this year. i-Ready diagnostic data, for example, shows that in the area of reading, the percentage of students performing at the intensive level (Tier III) decreased from 59% in the fall of 2020 to 48% in the winter of 2021.
+In turn, there was an increase in the percentage of students approaching grade level (Tier II), going from 18% on Diagnostic #1 to 26% on Diagnostic #2.
+The number of students at grade level (Tier I) also increased from 22% in the fall to 25% in the winter.
 In the area of Math, we can also observe an increase.
-The percentage of students in Tier 3 decreased from 54% to 41%.
+The percentage of students in Tier III decreased from 54% to 41%.
 On the contrary, the percentage of students approaching grade level grew from 31% to 37%, and the percentage of students at grade level also increased from 14% in Diagnostic #1 to 21% Diagnostic #2.
-We will again reevaluate the progress of these students in the spring, and continue providing interventions throughout the summer to mitigate the learning loss of this student group.
+We are in the process of analyzing the progress of these students based on the spring diagnostic, and we plan to continue providing interventions throughout the summer to mitigate the learning loss of this student group.

-SPED students
+\\\SPED students